 Between custom-molded orthotics and over-the-counter inserts like Dr. Scholl’s®, there are many options on the market to consider before buying.
-With their expertise in personalized orthotic designs, Kyle Durfey, DPM, and Brian Hiapo, DPM, can help you find the best type of orthotics for your needs at Arizona Foot and Ankle Medical Center in Laveen, Arizona.
+With their expertise in personalized orthotic designs, Kyle Durfey, DPM, and Brian Hiapo, DPM, can help you find the best type of orthotics for your needs at Arizona Foot and Ankle Medical Center in Chandler and Laveen, Arizona.
 Click the online scheduler to book your orthotics evaluation or call the clinic directly.

 Orthotics are devices you slip into your shoes to provide support and comfort.
 A perfectly fitting set of orthotic inserts can relieve discomfort, prevent pain, and realign your entire skeleton for overall pain relief.
 These inserts are custom made with a state-of-the-art 3D scanner and gait pressure sensor to help ensure your custom inserts fit your everyday activity and lifestyle.